typefacedesign/document-driven-typedesign/index.md

 This project is developing a small web application for measuring the quality of type designs.

-It is led the Department of Typography at the University of Reading, with financial support from Google Fonts.

-### Markazi Project

-During 2015 and 2016 a high-quality multi-lingual text typeface (for the Latin and Arabic scripts) is being designed.
-This typeface project is a vehicle for authoring the following documents and media that capture aspects of its development:

-* ...

-### Web Application

 **[Demo at testmyfont.com/demo](http://testmyfont.com/demo)** ([source](https://github.com/typefacedesign/document-driven-typedesign/tree/master))

 A web application to compare typefaces and review them in a systematic way is under development.